 Scams include telephone calls, letters, emails and text messages.
 The golden rule is that if it looks too good to be true, it probably is.

-For more details scams and how to beat them visit:
+For more details on scams and how to beat them, see:

 According to the Advertising Standards Authority's codes, all advertisements must be 'legal, decent, honest and truthful'.

 It is up to advertisers to prove any claims they make.
 If they cannot do so, the advertisement must be withdrawn or amended.
-For information on misleading advertising contact the Office of Fair Trading
+For information on misleading advertising contact the Advertising Standards Authority.

-For further advice, help and guidance contact Waltham Forest Trading Standards.
+For further advice, help and guidance see Waltham Forest Trading Standards.